 Visit a GP and know your family history

-One of the easiest and most effective ways that you can take care of their health is by getting to know a GP and having a check-up once a year – think of it like a ‘warrant of fitness’ for your body or taking a time out for a men’s health “Pit Stop”.
-To request a men’s health PIT STOP check in your workplace or at your event during Men’s Health Week click HERE.
+One of the easiest and most effective ways that men can take care of their health is by getting to know a GP and having a check-up once a year – think of it like a ‘warrant of fitness’ for your body or taking a time out for a men’s health “Pit Stop”.

 A GP will be able to check for all age appropriate health risks, answer any questions you may have about your health and outline what steps to take to make sure you stay healthy for the future.

 You can also visit a pharmacy as your local pharmacist is an easily accessible first step towards looking after your health.
 They are open long hours, late nights and weekends, and can offer you free health information and advice.
 Participating Life, Unichem and Amcal pharmacies are also offering free blood pressure checks throughout the month of June www.menshealthweek.co.nz/events.

 By monitoring your health regularly and being aware of any illnesses or risks in your family history, you will be more likely to catch any health issues early and give yourself the best chance at surviving potentially life threatening illnesses, many of which don’t always have obvious symptoms in their early stages.

 Men can find a new lease on life by having a check-up with a GP or nurse once a year and being proactive about their health.

 Detection is in your hands

 Testicular cancer is the most common cancer affecting men between the ages of 15 and 35, but the disease also occurs in other age groups, so all men should be aware of its symptoms.